4.70 from 10 votes

 Is canned tuna good for you?

 Overall, canned tuna is good for you.
 It’s a great source of protein that comes at an affordable cost.
 It’s low in calories and fat yet is jam-packed with nutrients.
 Each serving of tuna has omega-3s and other various vitamins and minerals, like vitamin D and selenium.
-These nutrients are part of a healthy, balanced diet.
+These nutrients are part of a healthy tuna pasta salad and a balanced diet.

 If you tried this Healthy Tuna Pasta Salad recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x